Department: Pharmacology, Physiology, and Toxicology

 Salisbury TB, Binder AK, Nilson JH.
 Welcoming beta-catenin to the gonadotropin-releasing hormone transcriptional network in gonadotropes.
 Molecular Endocrinology 2008 Jun; 22(6):1295-303.

 Salisbury TB, Binder AK, Grammer JC, Nilson JH.
 Maximal activity of the luteinizing hormone beta-subunit gene requires beta-catenin.
 Molecular Endocrinology 2007 Apr; 21(4): 963- 71.

-Justin Tomblin, Ph.D. student
+Justin Tomblin, Ph.D. candidate

 Ateeq Chadry, Marshall undergraduate student